iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

         ```

 ## 6. Define metrics
-Define the Iter8 metrics used in this experiment.
+Iter8 introduces a Kubernetes CRD called Metric that makes it easy to use metrics from RESTful metric providers like Prometheus, New Relic, Sysdig and Elastic during experiments.
+Define the Iter8 metrics used in this experiment as follows.

 === "Istio"
     ```shell